exonum/exonum-doc/src/architecture/consensus.md

     problems.
     Then validators B and C can request each other’s prevotes from validator A.

-Locks can be changed: if A locked on a propose and during next round all other validators locked on the next proposal, A would update its lock eventually.
+Locks can be changed: if A locked on a proposal and during next round all other validators locked on the next proposal, A would update its lock eventually.

 ### Requests